Spanish units of measurement: (unit of length)

+Standardisation of measurement in Texas came with the introduction of varas, cordeles, and leagues.
 In Texas, a vara was defined as 33+1/3 in, or 1 yard = 1.08 vara.
 The vara and the corresponding unit of area, the square vara, were introduced in the 19th century to measure Spanish land grants.
 Stephen F. Austin's early surveying contracts required that he use the vara as a standard unit.
 The vara can be seen in many deeds as late as the mid to late 1900s.
 1 acre is equivalent to 5,645.376 Texan square varas.
 A league is equivalent to 5,000 varas squared or 4428.4 acre.